cybiohub/sc_loginalert/INSTALL.md

 For an unique IP.

 ```
 ALLOWIP='192.168.0.11'
 ```

-For multiple IP.
-Each IP addresses must be separated by space.
+To add multiple IP addresses.
+Each of them must be separated by a space.

 ```
 ALLOWIP='192.168.0.11 172.16.1.10'
 ```

-For an IP range.
+For an IP address range.

 ```
 ALLOWIP='192.168.0'
 ```

-For multiple IP range.
-Each IP range must be separated by space.
+For multiple IP address ranges.
+Each range of IP addresses must be separated by space.

 ```
 ALLOWIP='192.168.0 172.16.0'